Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ### Am I good Enough
 If you are familiar with the technologies mentioned in the section - [How to make a contribution](#how-to-make-a-contribution), have experience contributing to open source and know how to program, then you are good to go.

 There are various other skills required to plan for the project and complete the project.
-But you'll learn them on the way.
+However, you'll learn them on the way.

 There is more information available on the context at [GSoC Guides](https://google.github.io/gsocguides/student/am-i-good-enough).

 ### Benefits of GSoC
-There are various benefits of successfully completing GSoC.
-Few of them are mentioned below:
+There are various benefits of completing GSoC.

-* The recognition: GSoC is recognized worldwide so when applying for jobs you'll get an advantage.
-But GSoC students are more preferred by Startups than well established organizations because in startups like GSoC you have to learn new skills and technologies very fast and become good at it.
+* The recognition: GSoC is recognized worldwide, so when applying for jobs you'll get an advantage.
+However, GSoC students are more preferred by Startups than well-established organizations because, in startups like GSoC, you have to learn new skills and technologies very fast and become good at it.

-* The network: After successfully completing GSoC you now have a lot of connections who will help you and can provide recommendation when needed.
+* The network: After completing GSoC you now have many connections which help you and can provide recommendation when needed.

-* The Stipend: They pay really well.
+* The Stipend: They pay well.

-* The referral: After successfully completing the program you are given a one time referral which you can use within 6 years for any job at Google.
+* The referral: After completing the program you are given a one-time referral which you can use within 6 years for any job at Google.

-* The Exposure: When working on the project with experienced developers you get to learn a lot and get the industry's exposure.
+* The Exposure: When working on the project with experienced developers, you get to learn a lot and get the industry's exposure.

 * The Swag: What do developers like more than swag or goodies.
 You'll get a GSoC T-shirt and a certificate.